GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 ## Reloading the extension {: #reload }

-Let’s go back to the code and change the `H1` element in your HTML file.
+Let’s go back to the code and change the content of the `H1` element in your HTML file.

 {% Label %}hello.html{% endLabel %}